Heating & Cooling

 Gree10 to 12 Years~$1,500 to $6,000Energy-Efficient

 As you can see from the table above, most ductless heat pumps fit within the aforementioned range of 10 to 30 years.
-While manufacturers don’t promise anything over their warranty period, which is typically 6 years on parts, concur that most ductless systems will last 15 to 20 years.
+While manufacturers don’t promise anything over their warranty period, typically 6 years on parts, concur that most ductless systems will last 15 to 20 years.
 It’s not uncommon to see well-maintained systems provide up to a decade of additional performance.

 Are Ductless Heat Pumps Worth It?